allenai/shadow-scholar/README.md

 1. `collections.s2orc`: Collects data from the [S2ORC](https://allenai.org/data/s2orc) dataset using an Athena query.

+### Applications

+1. `app.pdod`: Runs models for the Paper Details On Demand project.

 ## Getting Access to AWS services

 To run the scripts that use AWS services, you will need to have access to the following services: